When thinking about research, many people think primarily of usability testing.

-While testing is an integral part of user research, many other research methods are essential in determining a product's viability and ensures we are creating the right product.
-At akanoodles, we use a wide range of user research methods.
-The first phase of work on any new project is an intensive period of research that’s useful and practical.
-We conduct ethnographic interviews with target groups, review competitors, and sometimes conduct a round of benchmark usability testing.
-What all user research has in common, is that it places users at the centre of our process.
+While testing is an integral part of user research, many other methods are essential in determining product viability and whether we're creating the right product.
+I use a wide range of user research methods.
+The first phase of work on any new project is usually an intensive research period.
+I conduct ethnographic interviews, review competitors, and sometimes conduct a round of benchmark testing to validate the information gathered during the inital briefing.